gitlabhq/gitlabhq/doc/development/elasticsearch.md

 - Searches can have their own analyzers.
 Remember to check when editing analyzers
 - `Character` filters (as opposed to token filters) always replace the original character, so they're not a good choice as they can hinder exact searches

+## Architecture

+GitLab uses `elasticsearch-rails` for handling communication with Elasticsearch server.
+However, in order to achieve zero-downtime deployment during schema changes, an extra abstraction layer is built to allow:

+* Indexing (writes) to multiple indexes, with different mappings
+* Switching to different index for searches (reads) on the fly

+Currently we are on the process of migrating models to this new design (e.g. `Snippet`), and it is hardwired to work with a single version for now.

+Traditionally, `elasticsearch-rails` provides class and instance level `__elasticsearch__` proxy methods.
+If you call `Issue.__elasticsearch__`, you will get an instance of `Elasticsearch::Model::Proxy::ClassMethodsProxy`, and if you call `Issue.first.__elasticsearch__`, you will get an instance of `Elasticsearch::Model::Proxy::InstanceMethodsProxy`.
+These proxy objects would talk to Elasticsearch server directly.

+In the new design, `__elasticsearch__` instead represents one extra layer of proxy.
+It would keep multiple versions of the actual proxy objects, and it would forward read and write calls to the proxy of the intended version.

+The `elasticsearch-rails`'s way of specifying each model's mappings and other settings is to create a module for the model to include.
+However in the new design, each model would have its own corresponding subclassed proxy object, where the settings reside in.
+For example, snippet related setting in the past reside in `SnippetsSearch` module, but in the new design would reside in `SnippetClassProxy` (which is a subclass of `Elasticsearch::Model::Proxy::ClassMethodsProxy`).
+This reduces namespace pollution in model classes.

+The global configurations per version are now in the `Elastic::(Version)::Config` class.
+You can change mappings there.

+### Creating new version of schema

+Currently GitLab would still work with a single version of setting.
+Once it is implemented, multiple versions of setting can exists in different folders (e.g. `ee/lib/elastic/v12p1` and `ee/lib/elastic/v12p3`).
+To keep a continuous git history, the latest version lives under the `/latest` folder, but is aliased as the latest version.

+If the current version is `v12p1`, and we need to create a new version for `v12p3`, the steps are as follows:

+1. Copy the entire folder of `v12p1` as `v12p3`
+1. Change the namespace for files under `v12p3` folder from `V12p1` to `V12p3` (which are still aliased to `Latest`)
+1. Delete `v12p1` folder
+1. Copy the entire folder of `latest` as `v12p1`
+1. Change the namespace for files under `v12p1` folder from `Latest` to `V12p1`
+1. Make changes to `Latest` as needed

 ## Troubleshooting

 ### Getting `flood stage disk watermark [95%] exceeded`